tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/服务端 API/REST API/单聊消息/单发单聊消息_intl_en.md

 - When the admin specifies an account to send a message to another account, the sender displayed to the recipient is not the admin, but the account specified by the admin.
 - This API does not check whether the sender and the recipient are friends or blocklisted by either party or whether the recipient is muted.

 >!When calling this API to send a one-to-one message, you must specify whether to synchronize the message to the sender, which is the admin account or the account specified by the admin.
 Synchronization can be implemented via online terminals and roaming servers.
 This API provides the `SyncOtherMachine` parameter to determine whether to synchronize the message.
-For more information, see **Sample request packet** below.
+For more information, see **Sample requests** below.

 ## API Calling Description
 ### Sample request URL